Suyashsingh00/SNverse/README.md

 # SNverse
-imagination can be feel by everyone.
+imagination can be play by everyone.